Cost of Living in Ontario

 • Private Rental Apartments: As you reach Ontario, you can prefer to live in private rental apartments such as Airbnb.

-Must Read: List of Colleges in Ontario
+Cost of Transportation in Ontario

 There are ways of transportation that a student can opt for but to cut down the cost, students can prefer public transportation which is cheap and secure.
 Ontario has several modes of public transport such as buses, trains, subways, and more.
 Students can also avail of discounts with their student I-card.

 One of the most important factors that students are worried about is the cost of food and dining.
-The average cost of food along with other bills, the expenses range between INR 12,000 – INR 18000 (CAD 200 – CAD 300).
+Ontario offers a range of dining experiences from traditional Canadian dishes to international cuisine.

 • Banh Mi Boys